giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 ## Distribution and Exposure Mechanisms

-Integration of network and compute metrics in decisions

 ### Metric Distribution Computing-Aware Traffic Steering (CATS)

 Other existing work at the IETF CATS WG has explored the collection and distribution of computing metrics in {{I-D.ldbc-cats-framework}}.
 They consider three deployment models in their deployment considerations:

 - distributed among network devices directly,

 - collected by a centralized control plane,

 - hybrid where a part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control plane.

 In the hybrid mode, the draft suggests that some static information (e.g., capabilities information) can be distributed among network devices since they are quite stable.
 Frequent changing information (e.g., resource utilization) can be collected by a centralized control plane to avoid frequent flooding in the distributed control plane.

-Beside the required extensions to the routing protocols, the hybrid mode stresses the impact of the dynamicity of the distributed metrics and the need to carefully sort out the metric exposure mode w.r.t. their dynamicity.
+Besides the required extensions to the routing protocols, the hybrid mode stresses the impact of the dynamicity of the distributed metrics and the need to carefully sort out the metric exposure mode w.r.t. their dynamicity.

 ### Metric Exposure with Extensions of ALTO